Examples for BPS solitons destabilized by quantum effects: Sample models

 In all numerical calculations we adopt sign conventions such that the kink-like profile, $\phi(x)$ connects a positive primary vacuum at negative spatial infinity to its negative counterpart at positive spatial infinity.
 Furthermore we take all model parameters to be non-negative.

 As a reminder we list the super-potential of the Shifman-Voloshin model \cite{Shifman:1997wg}, see also~\cite{Bazeia:1995en},

 The primary vacua are at $\phi=\pm1$ and $\chi=0$.
-There are also secondary vacua at $\phi=0$ and $\chi=\pm\sqrt{\frac{2}{\mu}}$.
-Solutions (that are classically degenerate) exist for $|\chi(0)|\le\sqrt{\frac{2}{\mu}}$ and, as shown in Ref. \cite{Weigel:2018jgq}, the VPE does not have a lower bound as $|\chi(0)|\,\to\,\sqrt{\frac{2}{\mu}}$ except for the particular case of $\mu=2$ for which the model can be mapped onto a model with two decoupled scalar fields that have the standard quartic interaction with spontaneous symmetry breaking.
+The secondary vacua are at $\phi_s=0$ and $\chi_s=\pm\sqrt{\frac{2}{\mu}}$.
+Solutions (that are classically degenerate) exist for $|\chi(0)|\le\sqrt{\frac{2}{\mu}}$ and, as shown in Ref. \cite{Weigel:2018jgq}, the VPE does not have a lower bound as $|\chi(0)|\,\nearrow\,\sqrt{\frac{2}{\mu}}$ except for the particular case of $\mu=2$ for which the model can be mapped onto a model with two decoupled scalar fields that have the standard quartic interaction with spontaneous symmetry breaking.
 We next turn to three further models that exhibit similar features.

+In the following we will discuss solitons in three other models with secondary vacua.
+We will encounter that the structure of these secondary vacua varies with the model parameters.
+We will tabulate numerical results for our main objective, the VPEs in these models, as functions of the model parameters and, more enlightening, as functions of the variational parameters that distinguish the classically degenerate solitons.
+The dependencies of the VPEs on these variational parameters will be our central results.